10 Balanced Slow Cooker Dinners We Really Love

-If your health goals include eating more veggies and protein and less fat, but you still want the convenience of cooking in a slow cooker, we're here to help you.
-From chicken enchilada soup to veggie burrito bowls, there's a recipe here for everyone.
+If your goals include eating more balanced meals — packed with more veggies and protein, and less fat — but you still want the convenience of cooking in a slow cooker, we’re here to help you.
+From chicken enchilada soup to veggie burrito bowls, there’s a recipe here for everyone.

 This simple chicken calls for only two ingredients: boneless, skinless chicken breasts and water (or chicken stock).
 Put it in salads, in soups, sandwiches, grain bowls — wherever you want to add a punch of protein.

-Spinach and artichoke dip is a classic for game night, but for a healthier twist that's more weeknight-friendly, go for this chicken instead.
-Made with low-sodium chicken broth, there's no cheese or mayo in sight here.
-Serve over quinoa or brown rice for a wholesome dinner!
+Spinach and artichoke dip is a classic for game night, but for a healthier twist that’s more weeknight-friendly, go for this chicken instead.
+Made with low-sodium chicken broth, you can serve this over quinoa or brown rice for a wholesome dinner.

 When you need something nourishing and comforting, this vegetarian soup will be there for you.
 The ginger-turmeric broth and baby bok choy are light and bright, while additions like buckwheat soba noodles and cubes of tofu round things out so you won’t be hungry an hour after eating.

-If you're staring down a glut of summer veggies — whether from your garden or CSA haul — this is the perfect recipe to put them all to use.
+If you’re staring down a glut of seasonal veggies, this is the perfect recipe to put them all to use.
 This simple vegan stew is great enjoyed on its own or served alongside grilled chicken or fish.